gabtremblay/octopus_software_dfu/README.md

 - You can tiddy it up with some heat shrink tubing or tape
 ![](./images/completed_wire.jpg)

-## Connecting the PI to the octopus
+## Connecting the wires to the octopus
-- Connect the BOOT0 left pin to the raspberry pi GPIO26 (Board pin 37)
+- Connect the BOOT0 left pin to your straight cable
 ![](./images/boot0_pin.jpg)

 - On the two-ended wire side, connect the reset wire (Long) To TFT_RST and the short one to TFT_GND)